Dagzoo Transform Reference

 - Write \(X'_s\) back into the same slice (shape-padded/truncated as needed).

-- Store \(v_s\) as extracted observable value for feature/target key.
+- Store \(v_s\) as extracted observable value for the feature key.

 Final node scaling: